 Pro Tip: Before calling in to speak with a sales rep, it’s important to know what you want in a system.
 You might not care about certain features, like home automation or video, so why get talked into purchasing them?
 This approach can help you save time and money.

-One thing we liked about Protection 1 was their same-day installation offer.
 It’s not always the case, but we found that Protection 1 and ADT both aim to please when it comes to installation.
 Our tech was clearly experienced, and the whole setup took less than an hour.
 From our experience, you just don’t get that with most companies.

 On the other hand, we actually like having a DIY installation option — because sometimes we’d rather, well, do it ourselves!
 Unfortunately, Protection 1 requires a visit from their techs to get you up-and-running.
 So, as long as you’re fine with a (highly-trained and good-natured) stranger in your home, we think you’ll like the Protection 1 installation experience.